Lava crashes through roof of Hawaii tour boat, injuring 23

 A woman in her 20s was in serious condition with a broken thigh bone, the Hawaii County Fire Department said.
 Three others were in stable condition at a hospital with unspecified injuries.
 The rest of the passengers suffered burns, scrapes and other superficial injuries.

-They were aboard a tour boat that takes visitors to see lava plunging into the ocean from a volcano that has been erupting for two months.
+They were aboard a tour boat that takes visitors to see lava plunging into the ocean from a long-erupting volcano that has been vigorously shooting lava from a new vent in the ground for the past two months.
 The lava punctured the boat's roof, leaving a gaping hole, firefighters said.

 Shane Turpin, the owner and captain of the vessel that was hit, said he never saw the explosion that rained molten rocks down on top of his boat.